zhyph/scrape-mediux/README.md

 ### Command-line Arguments (Optional)

-When running the script, you can ignore all the arguments, the only argument that may be used is `--config_path`, which is the path to the configuration file.
+When running the script, you can ignore all the arguments except `--config_path`, which is the path to the configuration file.
 The script will look for a `config.json` file in the specified directory.

 All arguments are optional, and if not provided, the script will use the default values from the `config.json` file.

 If any arguments are provided, they will override the corresponding values in the `config.json` file.

 - `--config_path`: Directory to the configuration file, defaults to `/config`.
-- `--root_folder`: Root folder containing subfolders with IMDb, TVDB or TMDB IDs.
+- `--plex_url`: Plex server URL.
+- `--plex_token`: Plex API token.
+- `--plex_libraries`: List of Plex library names to scan.
 - `--api_key`: TMDB API Read Access Token (not API Key).
 - `--username`: Mediux username.
 - `--password`: Mediux password.